YYogendra121/OIBSIP/README.md

   <img src="images/Portfolio.jpg" alt="Portfolio website image" width="850">
 </p>

-✨ Highlights
+## ✨ Highlights

-Modern dark-themed UI with a bold accent color palette Fully responsive design for desktop, tablet, and mobile devices Sticky navigation with a mobile-friendly hamburger menu Interactive hero section with a dynamic typing animation Clean, well-structured sections for About, Services, Skills, Projects, Teams, and Contact Professional project showcase using case-study style cards Smooth hover and focus animations for better user experience JavaScript-powered interactive components without external frameworks Demo contact form with inline success feedback (frontend only) Clean, semantic HTML and maintainable CSS architecture
+- Modern dark-themed UI with a bold accent color palette
+- Fully responsive design for desktop, tablet, and mobile devices
+- Sticky navigation with a mobile-friendly hamburger menu
+- Interactive hero section with a dynamic typing animation
+- Clean, well-structured sections for About, Services, Skills, Projects, Teams, and Contact
+- Professional project showcase using case-study style cards
+- Smooth hover and focus animations for better user experience
+- JavaScript-powered interactive components without external frameworks
+- Demo contact form with inline success feedback (frontend only)
+- Clean, semantic HTML and maintainable CSS architecture

+---

-🚀 Key Features
+## 🚀 Key Features

-📌 Sticky navigation bar with responsive mobile menu
+- 📌 Sticky navigation bar with responsive mobile menu
-🎯 Hero section featuring an animated typing effect
+- 🎯 Hero section featuring an animated typing effect
-👨‍💻 About section introducing the developer
+- 👨‍💻 About section introducing the developer
-💼 Services section highlighting offered expertise
+- 💼 Services section highlighting offered expertise
-📂 Project showcase with technology tags and project links ⚡ Skills section displaying technical proficiencies
+- 📂 Project showcase with technology tags and project links
+- ⚡ Skills section displaying technical proficiencies
-👥 Teams section presenting collaborators or team members 📬 Contact form with JavaScript-based submission handling 🌙 Elegant dark theme with consistent design system
+- 👥 Teams section presenting collaborators or team members
+- 📬 Contact form with JavaScript-based submission handling
+- 🌙 Elegant dark theme with consistent design system
-📱 Responsive layouts using CSS Grid, Flexbox, and media queries (980px & 680px)
+- 📱 Responsive layouts using CSS Grid, Flexbox, and media queries (980px & 680px)
-🎨 Smooth hover, transition, and focus effects for improved accessibility ⚙️ Built entirely with HTML, CSS, and Vanilla JavaScript (no frameworks) 📈 Optimized structure for performance, readability, and easy future enhancements
+- 🎨 Smooth hover, transition, and focus effects for improved accessibility
+- ⚙️ Built entirely with HTML5, CSS3, and Vanilla JavaScript (no frameworks)
+- 📈 Optimized structure for performance, readability, and easy future enhancements
-- A demo contact-form submit handler that prevents the default page reload and shows an inline confirmation message (no backend wired up — swap in a real form endpoint to go live)
+- 🔄 Demo contact form prevents page reload and displays an inline success message (frontend only; replace with a real backend endpoint for production)- A demo contact-form submit handler that prevents the default page reload and shows an inline confirmation message (no backend wired up — swap in a real form endpoint to go live)

 - A demo contact-form submit handler that prevents the default page reload and shows an inline confirmation message (no backend wired up — swap in a real form endpoint to go live)